 From the beginning of the 1970s, art collecting became established.
 Focusing on 20th century art such as Picasso, Braque, Kandinsky, Malevich and Cornell, the collection developed.

 Also, artworks of emergent artists of the same era, who had not yet been introduced in Japan, and American Contemporary painters such as Louis and Stella who were starting to be recognized in Europe, were focused upon at an early time and collected.

 Katsumi Kawamura's long-term dream of "establishing a museum" soon became more of a reality.
 Western painting masterpieces were further collected and the third president, Shigekuni Kawamura, (1928~1999) who had a deep interest in post-war American Art, collected Rothko's mural artworks and various works of Stella, which are significant in American Art history.
 Thus, the current foundation of the collection was formed.

 Additionally, a precious portrait by the 17th century Dutch master, Rembrandt, and Japanese paintings that are unique to Japan in relation to nature and the expression of space, such as the works of Taikan Yokoyama, Kansetsu Hashimoto, play an important part in the museum's collection and are enjoyed by a wide range of people.

 While organizing the collection and various special exhibitions, Kawamura Memorial DIC Museum of Art also provides activities related to Membership and Guided Tour that are available daily at the same time for a further understanding of artworks by visitors.
 Also offered is the School Program which supports teachers who bring a class of elementary or middle school students on a field trip to museum.

-Furthermore, the museum appeals to visitors with its lush nature trail, free to the public, allowing people of the surrounding neighborhood towns and cities to use it as a place for relaxation.
+Furthermore, the museum appeals to visitors with its lush nature trail, allowing people of the surrounding neighborhood towns and cities to use it as a place for relaxation.